You have questions. We have answers.

 - Community: Developing interests and skills that improve the common good

-At GPA, families set their own schedule in a way that is customized to the learner.
+At GPA, Upper School families set their own schedule in a way that is customized to the learner.
 Parents and learners decide what school will look like for them.
-The building is open from 8 a.m. to 5 p.m.
+The building is open from 8 a.m. to 4 p.m.
 Monday through Friday, and in partnership with their Galileo academic adviser, families set their own custom curriculum and schedule.
 Parents and learners can further customize the learning experience by selecting their own ratio of in-person and virtual study.

 Galileo considers grades 6-9 the formative years to transition into secondary school to prepare for college and/or career and focus on teaching maturity and agency.
-Beginning in 6th grade, learners drive student-led conferences, where they customize and review their goals, benchmarks, and portfolio items with parents and instructors.
+Beginning in 7th grade, learners drive student-led conferences, where they customize and review their goals, benchmarks, and portfolio items with parents and instructors.
 In traditional schools, teachers are often the ones leading learning conferences.
 At Galileo, we begin teaching learners to be independent self-starters from the moment they enroll.
 This includes fostering the capacity to set a goal, be thoughtful, and act responsibly to meet that goal.
 We often refer to this as agency, and research has proved it is critical to learners’ success in school, career, and life.

 Technology is at the center of everything we do at Galileo and an important vehicle for delivering curriculum and instruction.
 We pride ourselves on offering state-of-the-art technology, allowing learners to have a seamless, hands-on learning experience whether they are on- or off-site.